shobhikabharti/CloudTransformation/GCP/README.md

         15. **Pricing (dual region vs single region)** : https://cloud.google.com/products/calculator , https://cloud.google.com/storage/docs/locations

 **BigTable** is a managed NoSQL DB service designed for handling and processing large amounts of data.
 **BigQuery** is a relational database service, hence cannot be used to store non-relational data.
+BigQuery is also a regional service and cannot be scaled horizontally.
 **Datastore** is NoSQL managed DB service but the amount of data we are looking at is quite big for Datastore to efficiently process.
+Datastore also supports ACID transactions but is not horizontally scalable and is a NoSQL database.
 **GCS** is only used for storing files.
 It does not support relational or non-relational data.
 **CloudSQL** provides database migration service as well as MySQL managed DB service.
+CloudSQL supports ACID transactions but supports only vertical scaling.
+**Cloud Spanner** is a global SQL database service that can scale across the globe horizontally and even supports ACID transactions.

 <br/><br/>
 <p>
    <img src="/Content/Which-GCP-Database.jpg"/>